weiland/angularjs-boilerplate/README.md

 Simple Frontend HTML5 Boilerplate with main focus on angular.js, ember.js and ampersand.js.

+This project is still in beta!

 (and it follows an entire novel! :scream: )

-### Requires
+### Requirements
 - gulp `npm install -g gulp` (a globally installed gulp is always good)
 - bower (and this time it is not looking for women (ok, only german people will get this.. hopefully))
-- browserify
+- browserify (not yet)
 - phantomjs (karma jasmine tests) `brew install phantomjs`
 - ruby sass (rbenv || rvm) && `gem install sass`

 ### Getting started
-- clone this repository `git clone git://git@github.com/weiland/webapp-boilerplate`
+- clone this repository `git clone git@github.com:weiland/webapp-boilerplate.git && cd webapp-boilerplate && npm install && bower install`
+- run `gulp`

-- or run `git init && git remote add boilerplate && git pull boilerplate master`
+- Alternatively run `git remote add boilerplate && git pull boilerplate master` (when using the repository as parent/boilerplate)
-- adjust names
+- adjust names (package.json, README.md)
-- `gulp server` will serve dist/ as static content via express
+- `gulp server`  only serves dist/ as static content via express
-- `gulp` will run the server, watch your files, compile and update the dist/ and tiny-lr will update your browser
+- `gulp`  runs the server, watches your files, compiles and updates the dist/ and tiny-lr will update your browser
 - all your app stuff is in the app/ directory. if you place it there.

 ### Main Todos / Ideas